 Please keep in mind that the Disk Management utility can only manage file systems compatible with Windows operating systems, such as FAT16/FAT32 and NTFS.
 While it can see other types of partitions, such as ones created and formatted by Linux or other operating systems, it can only delete them.
 For more information on partition types, please see: Wikipedia's page on File Systems.

 You'll be prompted to confirm your choice, to make you aware that if you remove the partition all data on it will be erased.
-Therefore, please make sure you've backed up any critical data on that partition prior to clicking Yes.
+Therefore, please make sure you've backed up any critical data on that partition prior to clicking or tapping Yes.

-If you have "free" space on your hard drives, you can create partitions using the Disk Management utility.
+If you do have "free" space on your hard drives, you can use it to create new partitions.
 The actual logic behind using Primary, Extended, and Logical partitions is outside the scope of this tutorial.
 However, we recommend this very informative article, called What is a Partition.